You Are Here: Greyghost > About This Web Server and the Site

 web site you're visiting right now has a long (and storied!) history.

-While not as long as some, it's certainly long enough at fourteen years
+While not as long as some, it's certainly long enough at almost twenty years (as of 2019) and counting.

 Like many people, I started out hosting my web pages on space provided